 Here are some of the common penalties associated with a DWI conviction:

-It’s important to note that the above list does not include the additional financial costs for lawyers fees, court fees, and potential lost wages due to court appearances or a DWI conviction potentially affecting your employment status.
+It’s important to note that the above list does not include the additional financial costs for criminal defense attorneys fees, court fees, and potential lost wages due to court appearances or a DWI conviction potentially affecting your employment status.

 A: In North Carolina, a DWI lawyer is typically going to cost around $2,500.
 As with any legal case, the exact cost can vary depending on the severity and complexity of the case, the overall experience level of the attorney, whether the case is brought to trial, and many other factors.